Distance learning provides flexibility that working adults need. Learn why our students recommend Amridge University. Now is the time to enroll!

 A student may demonstrate achievement of these outcomes by receiving a passing grade in the Dissertation Module IV.

 Time Normally Required to Complete the Program

-The Doctor of Ministry in Family Therapy I may be completed in four years attending full-time.
+The Doctor of Ministry in Family Therapy I may be completed in four years by attending full-time.
 A student may take the courses on a part-time or full-time basis.
 Full-time is six credit hours per semester.
-With the approval of the Dean a student may take more than six credit hours in a semester.
+With the approval of the Dean, a student may take more than six credit hours in a semester.

 GRADUATION REQUIREMENTS FOR THE DOCTOR OF MINISTRY IN FAMILY THERAPY I

 Before being graduated with a Doctor of Ministry in Family Therapy I, a student must satisfy the following requirements:

 - Complete a minimum of 66 graduate semester hours of the required course work;

 - A minimum of 51 graduate semester hours must be from Amridge University;